 For the vast majority of extended health care benefits providers, we can dispense your orthotics.
 If you require a prescription and we are not able to provide it for you, we will work with you and either your family physician or a consulting podiatrist to ensure that you have the necessary paperwork.
 When orthotics are dispensed and fitted all the necessary forms are given to you to submit along with your claim form to your insurance company for reimbursement.
 If you don't have extended health care benefits, all the same paperwork is provided to assist in you potentially claim your orthotics as a medical expense for your income tax return.

+Q: What are Orthotics?
 A: Orthotics are a prescribed style of semi-flexible, custom made foot appliance or device, which are worn in shoes.
 The same custom support and biomechanical correction is also available in a shoe and a sandal.
 Orthotics are uniquely designed for each individuals postural problems, provide support for the three arches of your feet, provide proprioceptive feedback to the muscles of your lower limb and help improve total body wellness.
 The orthotics are designed to allow you to move them between different shoes to maximize your wear and use.
 However if your footwear styles vary tremendously you made need more than one pair of orthotics.

 Q: What do they do?
 A: Orthotics help your feet to maintain their structural and functional balance as you stand, walk or run.
 Your feet are the foundation of your body, and they serve you in three important ways: they support your body whenever you stand, walk, or run: they assist you in moving from one place to another; and they help protect your spine, bones and soft tissues from damaging shock stress as you move.
 Any weakness or unstable positioning in your feet can contribute to postural problems in the rest of your body.
 Orthotics help to keep your feet in a stable position throughout the day.
 For best results, you should wear your orthotics at least 80% of the time.

 Q: How are Orthotics made?
 A: Your initial appointment will take 45 minutes.
 Please bring the footwear with you that you wear most often to your appointment.
 They provide Dr. Patterson with valuable information.
 You will be asked to stand and sit and walk while your feet and your gait are examined.
 The doctor will examine your feet carefully as well as your posture and your footwear.

 You will be asked to stand on and walk across a special pressure plate (Gaitscan)and finally you will step into a foam casting kit, which will capture the exact impression of your feet in their position of function.
 The doctor will determine the style(s) of orthotics appropriate for you, and the impressions with detailed exam results are sent to a laboratory where the orthotics will be created to correct any imbalances found.
 They use the latest state of the art equipment, which no one practitioner could afford, to custom craft your orthotics.
 After the orthotics arrive at the clinic, they will be dispensed to you.
 At this time, the doctor will show you how to wear them properly and how to take care of them.